 - no comments

 We’ve all done it; while re-filling your morning OJ, you manage to tip the carton and spill a generous amount right onto your carpet.
-At first you’re in disbelief, as you look down to your new orange juice-stained carpet.
+At first, you’re in disbelief as you look down at your new orange juice-stained carpet.

 But don’t panic!
 I’ll be taking you through the steps on how to remove that pesky orange juice stain from your carpet.